Parent, Family and Community Engagement

 • Strengthening parent, family, and community engagement in programs that serve ELs

-The VTAOE belongs to the WIDA Consortium, housed at the University of Wisconsin-Madison in the Wisconsin Center for Education Research.
+The AOE belongs to the WIDA Consortium, housed at the University of Wisconsin-Madison in the Wisconsin Center for Education Research.
 The consortium is an organization comprised of states, territories, and federal agencies whose goal is to provide language development resources for educators who support the academic achievement of ELs.

 For Families and Educators